98 Hersey St, Hingham, MA 02043, USA

 Trail Description

-Park at the DPW facility on Hersey Street.
+Park at the brick building at 101 Hersey Street, which is owned by the Town of Hingham.
 Cross the road and take the stairs up to the trail that leads into Burns Memorial Park.
-A narrow path extends through open woods, passing by stone walls, rocky outcroppings, wetlands, and a small stream.
-The out-and-back trail has a loop at the end.
+(The stairs appear to be part of an adjacent residential property, but they are actually the entrance to Burns.)
+A narrow path, blazed with blue markers, extends through open woods, passing by stone walls, glacial erratic boulders, rocky outcroppings, wetlands, and a small stream.
+The out-and-back trail has a loop at the end with two benches.
 Total distance is 0.56 miles from the entrance, around the trail loop, and back again.

 Habitats and Wildlife

-The open woodland park features oak and pine covered ledges, freshwater meadow, red maple swampland, flowering shrubs, and a stream that flows into Tower Brook.
+This woodland features oak and pine covered ledges, freshwater meadow, red maple swampland, flowering shrubs, and a stream that flows into Tower Brook.
+Other trees include beech, horse chestnut, holly, and catalpa.
+Watch out for briars and poison ivy.
+Wildlife observed here include deer, chipmunks and squirrels, and such birds as hawk, tufted titmouse, nuthatch, and Carolina wren.

 Tower Brook feeds the Weir River in its upper reaches.
 The Weir River flows north through Hingham, gradually turning northeast and flowing for another into to Foundry Pond.
 The Weir River Estuary, designated by the Commonwealth of Massachusetts as an Area of Critical Concern, begins just below the manmade dam at the pond.
 The mile-wide estuary forms the border between Hingham and Hull, and empties into Hingham Bay.
 For more information about the Weir River, follow the Weir River Watershed Association.